Billionaire aims to jump-start search for alien life and rewrite rules of space exploration

 If there is life on Enceladus, some of it could get sucked up by rising ocean water and shot out in the plumes, where the water quickly freezes into flecks of ice.
 If that's the case, Porco proposes in a paper published last year in the journal Astrobiology, it may literally be snowing microbes on Enceladus.
 A spacecraft could fly through this otherworldly storm, sweep up material with a metal plate or an energy-absorbing gel and analyze the snowflakes for signs of life.

-Porco has calculated that a single pass through a plume could collect thousands of frozen microbes.
+Porco has calculated that a single low-speed pass through a plume could collect thousands of frozen microbes.
 But she also offered a warning to Milner.
-Even with a seemingly slam-dunk experiment like this, she said in an email, “It will require the highest standards of proof before any reasonably skeptical scientist believes life has been found.”
+Even with a gentle approach, she said in an email, “It will require the highest standards of proof before any reasonably skeptical scientist believes life has been found.”

 Fast track to an ocean moon